 If you have a niche or skill to be very good at one specific thing, bingo, you got it.
 Alternatively, there are many digital consultants out there, helping businesses move to the online platform: Facebook pages, Instagram pages, sharing their company to the online market.

-After you know what you skills you have an niche in, start by finding the top 100 businesses that you can help.
-Contact them through calling, emailing or even visiting them if they are close by.
+After you know what you skills you have a niche in, start by finding the top 100 businesses that you can help.
+Contact them by calling, emailing or even visiting them if they are close by.
 Constantly keep in touch and start building your professional relationships.